ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/what-are-data-subscriptions.dotnet.markdown

 3. In case of subscription failover (`Enterprise feature`), when there is a chance that documents will be processed again, because it's not always possible to find the same starting point on a different machine.

-A subscription worker will retry processing documents from the last acknowledged and processed document (by tracking its Change Vector).
+{NOTE: }

-* If the database has Revisions defined, the subscription can be configured to process pairs of subsequent document revisions.
+If the database has Revisions defined, the subscription can be configured to process pairs of subsequent document revisions.
 Read more in [revisions support](../../client-api/data-subscriptions/advanced-topics/subscription-with-revisioning).
+{NOTE/}

 {PANEL/}